jasondegraw/STADIC/doc/DeveloperWorkflow.md

 1. Create a new branch from develop.
 Make sure that the branch is of develop and not of master and give the branch a name like "issue-68", where 68 is the issue number.
 If your "u", "e", and "-" keys are defective, then "iss68" is OK.
+It is also OK to add the name of the feature or a description to the branch name (e.g.
+"issue-68-fix-that-thing")

         $> git checkout develop
         $> git branch issue-68
         $> git checkout issue-68

 2. Write code.
 3. Create a pull request.
+Once your code has been reviewed and merged, delete the branch.